thomas-fossati/draft-fossati-cose-profile/draft-fossati-cose-profiles.md

 TODO Security

 # IANA Considerations
-This document defines a header parameter "cose profile" that needs to be registered in the "COSE Header Parameters" registry.
+This document defines a header parameter "cose-profile" that needs to be registered in the "COSE Header Parameters" registry.

 --- back